 As a serial entrepreneur, I experienced this first hand: often struggling to explain complex features or the "aha" moments in my product without forcing users to jump on a "quick call", or without spending hours on scripting, re-recording, and editing videos.
 And that's precisely what led us to starting Supademo.

 At Supademo, we work with customers daily to help them craft compelling interactive demos for better storytelling.
-Whether it's for sales enablement, product marketing, or driving customer success, we believe interactive demos are higher converting, more memorable alternatives to demo videos.
+Whether it's for sales enablement, product marketing, or for improving your product-led onboarding, we believe interactive demos are higher converting, more memorable alternatives to demo videos.

-But depending on the use case, creating these interactive demos can be tricky – and can vary wildly depending on the product or desired intent.
+But depending on the use case, choosing your interactive demo platform or creating interactive demos can be tricky – and can vary wildly depending on the product or desired intent.

-In an effort to simplify this process for our customers, we analyzed the top performers from a pool of 30,000+ Supademos to identify some of the shared traits.
+In an effort to simplify the process of creating an effective interactive demo, we analyzed the top performers from a pool of 30,000+ Supademos to identify some of the shared traits.

 We're excited to share some of these simple, tactical tips we uncovered for creating interactive demos that close more deals, qualify leads, and scale effective enablement.